oxana-shaydullina/Google-Data-Analytics-Capstone-Project/README.md

 ## Wrangle data and combine into a single file

+Download previous 12 months (May 2020 to April 2021) of [Cyclistic’s historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html).

+Unzip the files.

+Create a folder on your desktop or Drive to house the files.
+Check appropriate file naming conventions: it should describe the content, creation date, and version of a file in its name.
+Rename 202104-divvy-tripdata.csv to 202104_Cyclistic_tripdata_v1.csv.
+Repeat for the rest of the files.

+Create subfolders for the .CSV files so that you have a copy of the original data.
+Move the downloaded files to the appropriate subfolder.

 Upload 12 datasets into Prep Builder.

 Add a clean step for each of csv files.